austral/specification/src/ref/functions.md

 : The function return type.

 `documentation`
-: The function's documentation expression.
+: The function's documentation form.
 See [this section](#doc:concrete-fn) for its description.

 #### Description